Srameo/LED/README.md

 ## :handshake: Acknowledgement

-This repository borrows heavily from [BasicSR](https://github.com/XPixelGroup/BasicSR), [Learning-to-See-in-the-Dark](https://github.com/cchen156/Learning-to-See-in-the-Dark) and [ELD](https://github.com/Vandermode/ELD).
+This repository borrows heavily from [BasicSR](https://github.com/XPixelGroup/BasicSR), [Learning-to-See-in-the-Dark](https://github.com/cchen156/Learning-to-See-in-the-Dark) and [ELD](https://github.com/Vandermode/ELD).<br/>
+We would like to extend heartfelt gratitude to [Ms. Li Xinru](https://issuu.com/lerryn) for crafting the exquisite logo for our project.

 <!-- We also thank all of our contributors.